 Kidney diseases are usually accompanied by high blood pressure.
 For example, when you have urination disorders (i.e. pain, burning, and increased urinary frequency), there’s a very high chance of urolithiasis or pyelonephritis.
 And if you are young, had a lot of angina cases and your urinalysis is “bad”, then you have to check for glomerulonephritis.

 Continuous arterial hypertension, which can’t be reduced by medication, can be a sign of cardiovascular kidney diseases.
 The majority of cardiovascular diseases require surgical procedures.
 Another reason for high blood pressure for men can be acute prostatitis.
-I really ask readers of my blog to pay attention to the “Blood Pressure Protocol” book by Dr. Channing.
-High pressure curing methods described in this book, which allowed my father to defeat hypertension in just 6 weeks.
+I really ask readers of my blog to pay attention to the book “Blood Pressure Protocol” by Dr. Channing.
+High pressure curing methods described in this PDF guide, which allowed my father to defeat hypertension in just 6 weeks.
 I really recommend it!

 When a person has increased upper pressure, decreased lower pressure and feels how vessels are pulsing between the ribs, one might suspect the coarctation of the aorta – a well-known heart defect.
 In order to be sure about this diagnosis, a heart sonogram is required.

 But why else can we see high numbers on our heart monitors, if not because of cardiovascular diseases?
 Here are 4 unexpected reasons for high blood pressure!